A Combinatorial Approach to the Number of Solutions of Systems of Homogeneous Polynomial Equations over Finite Fields: Introduction

 The determination of $e_r(d,m)$ is directly related to the determination of the generalized Hamming weights (also known as higher weights) of the projective Reed-Muller codes $\PRM_q(d,m)$, which go back to Lachaud \cite{La}.
 This connection has been explained in \cite[\S\,4]{DG3} when $d\le q$.
 We elucidate it further in Section \ref{sec:codes} by noting that in general (when $d$ can be larger than $q$), it is more natural to consider a variant of $e_r(d,m)$, called $\overline{e}_r(d,m)$, wherein one takes into account the vanishing ideal of $\PP^m(\Fq)$.
 This also brings to the fore a basic notion of projective reduction that was enunciated in \cite{BDG18}.
 We remark that the affine counterpart of the problem of determining $\overline{e}_r(d,m)$ corresponds to determining the generalized Hamming weights of Reed-Muller codes $\RM_q(d,m)$, and this has been solved by V. Wei \cite{W} when $q=2$, and by Heijnen and Pellikaan \cite{HP}, in general.
 (See also \cite{BD}.)

 The methods used in proving the main results of this paper differ significantly from those in our earlier works such as \cite{DG2} and \cite{BDG}.
 Here we adopt a combinatorial approach and the groundwork for this has been laid in \cite{BDG18} where a \emph{projective footprint bound} for the number of $\Fq$-rational points of arbitrary projective algebraic varieties defined over $\Fq$ was obtained.
-Here we combine it with methods from extremal combinatorics and a culmination of ideas such as the Kruskal-Katona Theorem, a lemma of Wei \cite[Lem.
+This groundwork is combined in this paper with methods from extremal combinatorics and a culmination of ideas such as the Kruskal-Katona Theorem, a lemma of Wei \cite[Lem.
 6]{W}, the Clements-Lindstr\"om Theorem, and a theorem of Heijnen \cite[Appendix A]{H} (see also \cite[Thm.
 5.7]{HP} and \cite[Thm.
 3.8]{BD}).
 These feed into the results in Sections \ref{combin}, \ref{combin2} and \ref{sec:er} that form the technical core of this paper.
 For a leisurely introduction to extremal combinatorics and some of the classical results mentioned above, one may refer to the book of Anderson \cite{A}.